 Our queries are carefully constructed to capture as much of the relevant social media conversation as possible while filtering out irrelevant posts.

-We have the ability to search major social media sitesThe conversation occurring across these major social media sites is representative of an extraordinarily large portion of the population.
-Facebook alone has more than 1.8 billion active users, and the 10 largest social media sites collectively have more than 5 billion users.
-All told, 85% of U.S. consumers currently use at least one social platform. such as Facebook, Twitter, Tumblr, and YouTube, along with forums, blogs and product reviews.
+We have the ability to search major social media sitesThe conversations occurring across these major social media sites involve a substantial portion of the population.
+85% of U.S. consumers currently use at least one social platform. such as Facebook, Twitter, Tumblr, and YouTube, along with forums, blogs and product reviews.
 We customize our searches based on the needs of the case and can scrape specialized sites relevant to the case and also use Facebook’s, Twitter’s and other sites’ APIs (Application Program Interfaces) to collect additional relevant information.

 To ensure we have captured the optimal dataset for our analysis, we continually refine our queries (adjusting the filters and Boolean strings) as we review posts and understand what consumers are saying, as well as where and how they are saying it.